 Sustainable living in an Icelandic farm

 Volunteer project: In the sustainable living project, we are renovating an old farmhouse on the outskirts of Reykjavik, 15 km from the city centre.
-The volunteers will help with the renovation in the house and on the property, and will take care of the work on the farm.
+Volunteers will do some renovation in the house and on the property, and will take care of the work on the farm.
 We have chickens, a cat, a dog, a greenhouse for growing herbs and vegetables, and a piece of land where we grow potatoes, carrots and lettuce.
 Volunteers will help with all tasks related to the farm.
 The work varies depending on the season.

-We will have special topics to discuss in the project, such as food waste, recycling and renewable energy.
-In 2018, we will go for visits related to those topics.
-For example, a visit to the power plant Hellisheiðarvirkjun and its Geothermal Exhibition which is presented via interactive multimedia installations, wall displays and presentations.
+We will also have special topics to discuss in the project, such as food waste, recycling and renewable energy.
+We will go for visits related to those topics.
+We'll visit the power plant Hellisheiðarvirkjun and its Geothermal Exhibition which is presented via interactive multimedia installations, wall displays and presentations.
 It allows visitors to examine Iceland’s geothermal energy utilization in a clear and illuminating fashion.
 We will also visit the Recycling Center Sorpa where the volunteers will learn about recycling methods.
 The volunteers will also create documentaries, posters and brochures related to sustainable living, which will be introduced to children in Reykjavik.

 Leisure time: On weekends, the volunteers can enjoy Reykjavik‘s amazing nightlife, which is world-renowned for its wide array of bars, clubs, and concerts.

 Reasonably-priced weekend excursions can be organised to some of the most popular, beautiful areas and natural wonders that Iceland can offer.
 Excursions include unique Icelandic sights such as glacial lagoons, waterfalls, volcanic and geothermal areas, glaciers, geysirs, lava forests, hot-springs, rhyolite mountain ranges, steam-vents, or even icebergs.